KeizerDev/Dumpert/readme.md

 - NSFW filter
 - Filter image/video/sound

-Todo for > 1.0
+##Todo for upcoming versions
-- Account switcher or smth in navdrawer
+[ ] Account switcher or smth in navdrawer
-- Logging in
+[x] Logging in
-- Replying
+[ ] Replying
-- Voting
+[ ] Voting

-- ???
+##Contrubutions
+You are free to contribute to this project and submit PRs.
+If you have feature requests, bug reports, etc. you can submit them to the issue tracker.